gitcoinco/MACI_QF/contracts/FINALIZE_ROUND.md

 yarn e2e:<network>
 ```

+**Currently only scroll and sepolia are supported**

+- Replace `<network>` with scroll or sepolia depending on where your round is created

 By following these steps and using the provided commands, you can efficiently finalize a round and distribute the funds to the recipients.
 Ensure all the environment variables are correctly set up to avoid any issues during the process.